MongoDB Utilities¶

 When using -q

 ) so it doesn’t interact with your shell.
-Sometimes escaping is necessary depending on the query as well.
+Sometimes escaping is necessary depending on the query.

 and .bson